buildkite/iam-ssh-agent/README.md

 ## Agent

-`iam-ssh-agent` is designed to be used in less trusted environments like continuous integration where you want to use an ssh key to clone source control repositories without granting access to the raw key material.
+`iam-ssh-agent` is designed to be used in less trusted continuous integration environments where you want to use an ssh key to clone source control repositories without granting access to the raw key material.

 The agent binary should be a near drop in replacement for existing uses of